verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 service.
 Verrazzano creates two LoadBalancer services, one for system component traffic and another for application traffic.
 The specifics of how the service gets traffic into the cluster depends on the underlying Kubernetes platform.
-With Oracle OKE, creating a LoadBalancer type service will result in an OCI load balancer being created and configured to load balance to a set of Pods.
+With Oracle OKE, creating a LoadBalancer type service will result in an Oracle Cloud Infrastructure load balancer being created and configured to load balance to a set of Pods.

 ### Ingress for system components
 To provide ingress to system components, Verrazzano installs a NGINX Ingress Controller,